Aidenseo3180/various-simulations/README.md

 # various simulations
-All the simulations that I have implemented as part of ECE1180 - Computational Modeling & Simulation Engineering course.
+Simulations that I have implemented as part of ECE1180 - Computational Modeling & Simulation Engineering course.

+### About
 These simulations involve a high level of physics that follows a real-life patterns.
 Each simulation consists of the code for the simulation, its descriptions, and the verification using real-life values.
 For the visualization, VPython library has been used.
 For graphing, matplotlib has been used.

 ### List of Simulations
 - A ball bouncing due to its elasticity
 - Newton's cannonball that shows how a certain launch velocity would enable the ball to fully orbit around the Earth